Date Joined: February 19, 2013

 Favorite Color Photography: Gabi Gealbhain An Ruadh

-Favorite Artists and Watercolorist Kimmi Bui (see her ETSY) Holly Mitchell
+Favorite Artists and Watercolorist Kimmi Bui (see her ETSY)

 TEA:excited to try new flavors and brands.
 I have on been on a quest to find the Best Earl Grey tea.
 I have ordered various brands from EBAY.
-I would love to about hear your fav EG. Thanks to my partners for tea samples and SP penpals for the samples.
+I would love to about hear your fav EG. Thanks to my partners for tea samples and SB penpals for the samples.

 I want to try new teas so introduce me to yours.

 NOT INTERESTED IN THESE THEMES OR ITEMS occult--vampires-futuristic-dystopian-zombies-cartoon characters- fast food kid meal toys. - PLEASE NO MASKS or PHOTOS WITH MASKS

 I collect stationery from International Hotels and Inns (A friend who travels brought some back for me two years ago.
 I loved researching the Hotel, the area and attractions.
 That first stationery had a watermark.
 I learned watermarks as an identifier on paper can be traced back to the 13th century.

 A very special Swap-Bot Friend sent me a treasure chest.
 I keep my collection of hotel stationery in there.
 Swap -Bot friends are wonderful!!!!!!!!!!

 I love researching so much it is a hobby.

 Another indoor hobby is interactive COMPUTER TRAVEL: I travel around the world sitting at my desk using: